kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   `defaultPartitionTypeAttribute`, and `partitionSummary` entries are keyed by `(attribute, type)` rather than assuming one grouping attribute per pool.
 See "Alpha (1.37)" in Graduation Criteria.
+- 1.38 (Alpha, planned): a third Alpha cycle, taken in place of the Beta promotion originally proposed for this release.
+The API stays at `resource.k8s.io/v1alpha3` and both gates stay Alpha, default off.
+The cycle delivers the semantics corrections (`unavailableDevices` stops counting allocated devices; the `partiallyAvailableDevices` doc comment is corrected to describe the in-use count it actually reports — no field is added or renamed), observability and operational hardening, the `kubectl describe` support, and the outstanding test coverage including scale validation.
+See "Alpha (1.38)" in Graduation Criteria.
-- 1.38 (Beta, planned): promote `ResourcePoolStatusRequest` into `resource.k8s.io/v1beta2` and move both `DRAResourcePoolStatus` and `DRAPartitionableDevicesType` to Beta, each default off.
+- 1.39 (Beta, planned): promote `ResourcePoolStatusRequest` into `resource.k8s.io/v1beta2` and move both `DRAResourcePoolStatus` and `DRAPartitionableDevicesType` to Beta, each default off.
 Note that the move to `v1beta2` does not reduce the enablement burden — beta group versions are disabled by default too — it aligns the group version with the feature's stability level and opens the path to GA.
-Two semantic corrections ship with it: `unavailableDevices` stops counting allocated devices, and the doc comment on `shareableSummary.partiallyAvailableDevices` is corrected to describe the in-use count it actually reports.
-No field is added or renamed.
-See "Beta (1.38)" in Graduation Criteria.
+Validation against a production DRA driver lands here.
+See "Beta (1.39)" in Graduation Criteria.

 ## Drawbacks